 Advertisement

-The second two “S’s” apply to water.
-Water may contain pathogens or pollutants that cause the infections outlined above, so be careful not to get any in your eye — especially while wearing contacts.
+The second two “Ss” apply to water.
+Water may contain pathogens or pollutants that cause the infections listed, so be careful not to get any in your eye, especially while wearing contacts.

 Swimming presents specific problems.
-Pools, lakes and even hot tubs may harbor bacteria and microbes that can produce a serious infection, such as acanthamoeba keratitis, which is caused by a free-swimming amoeba.
+Pools, lakes and even hot tubs may harbor bacteria and microbes that can produce a serious infection, such as acanthamoeba keratitis, which free-swimming amoeba cause.
 This type of infection can cause visual impairment or even blindness.

 First, don’t wear lenses beyond their recommended replacement schedule.
 Secondly, don’t sleep in lenses.